Bonfires on the Levee

 We highly recommend all of Downing's delightful books — including some that come with music! — and you can check them out here.

-...visit the Louisiana River Parishes Tourist Commission office in LaPlace, right outside New Orleans, to view Saint, a 50-foot bonfire alligator who won’t go up in flames this year.
+...visit the Louisiana River Parishes Tourist Commission office in LaPlace, right outside New Orleans and get a view of Saint, a 50-foot bonfire alligator who won’t go up in flames this year.
 Saint was designed by Garyville’s Bonfire Builders “Blood, Sweat, and Bonfires,” and made his debut in 2019 as a 78-foot bonfire structure in Garyville.
-This example is on display to entice visitors to return in 2021 when bonfires will happen once again.
+This example is on display to entice visitors to return every year when bonfires happen once again.
 Visit the Parishes' "Bonfire Country" website to learn more about the tradition, the festival and ways to visit at lariverparishes.com/bonfirecountry.
-To plan a trip to Bonfire Country, visit lariverparishes.com/bonfirecountry for more information.
+To plan a trip to Bonfire Country, visit lariverparishes.com/ for more information.

 Want to see how Saint was built?